Matthew-ux-labasd/Matthew-ux-labasd/README.md

 <a href="https://www.linkedin.com/in/matthew-stumpf-b7274b3a5/?trk=opento_sprofile_topcard" /></a>

 I graudated highschool last year and initially enrolled in college but I hated how slow it went and decided to learn cybersecurity instead of enrolling for another semester.
-I earned the Google Cybersecurity Professional certificate in eight days and I've been continuously learning more about cybersecurity since then.
+I earned the Google Cybersecurity Professional certificate in eight days and I've been continuously learning more about cybersecurity since then through various labs and projects.

 ## Objective

 I've always loved solving problems and learning new things, so cybersecurity was very attractive to me.
 Escpecially after completing labs myself and having to use what I know and learn things I didn't know to get through them.
 My goal right now is to get an entry level role in cybersecurity like a tier 1 SOC analyst or a cybersecurity analyst so I can get into the industry and start solving real world problems.
 I'm also currently studying for the CompTIA Security+ exam and I expect to have the cerification with the next few months.

-## Labs
+## Documented Labs
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|